Thomas S. Ward

 Some of Tom’s significant results include:

-• Obtaining an order vacating a $95.5 million jury verdict and ensuing judgment entered in Miami-Dade County Circuit Court against the owner of a bar and in favor of the personal representative of a young woman killed by a drunk driver as well as the guardian of her younger brother who was injured in the same collision.
-This result was obtained after Tom successfully convinced the Third District Court of Appeal to relinquish jurisdiction to the trial court to rule on his motion to vacate while the appeal was pending.
+- Obtaining an order vacating a $95.5 million jury verdict and ensuing judgment entered in Miami-Dade County Circuit Court against the owner of a bar and in favor of the personal representative of a young woman killed by a drunk driver as well as the guardian of her younger brother who was injured in the same collision.
+This result was obtained after Tom successfully convinced Florida’s Third District Court of Appeal to relinquish jurisdiction to the trial court to rule on his motion to vacate while the appeal was pending.

-• Obtaining a summary judgment exceeding $10.5 million in Miami-Dade County Circuit Court in favor of a foreign lender in a highly contested consolidated lawsuit involving foreclosure and fraud claims pertaining to the identity of the owner of two residential towers in Bay Harbor Island, Florida that served as collateral to the mortgage.
+- Obtaining a summary judgment exceeding $10.5 million in Miami-Dade County Circuit Court in favor of a foreign lender in a highly contested consolidated lawsuit involving foreclosure and fraud claims pertaining to the identity of the owner of two residential towers in Bay Harbor Island, Florida that served as collateral to the mortgage.

-• Obtaining a confidential settlement for real estate developers and their individual principals of a lawsuit filed in Miami-Dade County Circuit Court by developers’ principal broker who sought millions of dollars in allegedly unpaid real estate commissions and other damages for breach of contract, breach of fiduciary duty, and tortious interference.
+- Obtaining a settlement for real estate developers and their individual principals of a lawsuit filed in Miami-Dade County Circuit Court by the developers’ principal broker who sought millions of dollars in allegedly unpaid real estate commissions and other damages for breach of contract, breach of fiduciary duty, and tortious interference.
 The settlement was reached after Tom strategically filed a motion for injunctive relief on behalf of the developers and their principals.